-As outlined in Keeping Children Safe in Education the governing body/trustees/proprietors have a strategic leadership responsibility for the school safeguarding arrangements and has/have the responsibility to ensure that the school complies with safeguarding duties under legislation.
+As outlined in Keeping Children Safe in Education (2023) the governing body have a strategic leadership responsibility for the school safeguarding arrangements and has the responsibility to ensure that the school complies with safeguarding duties under legislation.
 There is a senior board level lead to take leadership responsibility for the establishment's safeguarding arrangements.

-The governing body/trustees/proprietors and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
+The governing body and their senior leadership teams and designated safeguarding lead are aware of and follow local arrangements.
 This includes understanding and applying the Threshold document (criteria for action), local Protocol for Assessment in Derby and Derbyshire (note: this is currently under review), Derby or Derbyshire Child Protection Conference Professionals Dissent process and Dispute Resolution and Escalation policy.
 Arrangements have been made to set out information sharing processes and principles within the school and with local authority children's social care, safeguarding partners (Derby and Derbyshire Safeguarding Children Partnership/DDSCP) and other agencies.
 The school will supply information as requested by the DDSCP which enables and assists partners to perform their functions to safeguard and promote the welfare of children in their area, including information related to local and national child safeguarding practice reviews.

-Governors/trustees exercise strategic oversight of all aspects of safeguarding in the school and this is a standing item at all governing body/trustee meetings and recorded in minutes.
-To support this an annual safeguarding audit is completed to ensure the effectiveness of safeguarding policies and processes.
-Confirmation of annual safeguarding audit completion is also provided to the DDSCP.
-(Note: DDSCP provides an annual safeguarding audit tool, however settings may decide to use an alternative audit tool) In addition, an annual review and risk assessment of the school approach to online safety, policy and practice is undertaken. i.e. 360 Degrees Safe Online Safety Self-Review Tool for Schools
+Governors exercise strategic oversight of all aspects of safeguarding in the school and this is a standing item at all governing body/trustee meetings and recorded in minutes.
+To support this an annual safeguarding audit, provided by DDSCP, is completed to ensure the effectiveness of safeguarding policies and processes.
+In addition, an annual review and risk assessment of the school approach to online safety, policy and practice is undertaken i.e. the free 360 Degrees Safe Online Safety Self-Review Tool for Schools is completed